Explore chapters and articles related to this topic

 Optimising group maintenance policy includes a time complexity of 2n, using Landau’s ‘big-O’ notation, where n is the number of maintenance activities.
 Time complexity can be decreased to n2, if every group of elements has consecutive activities, as proved by Wildeman et al. (1997).
 Time complexity for solving a given computation process can be defined as the amount of time taken by an algorithm to run as a function of the length of the input, and thus depends on the number of operations needed to solve or approach such a process (Rosen, 1999).
 ‘Big-O’ notation has been extensively used to approximate the number of operations an algorithm uses as its input grows.
 Hence, this notation provides an indication whether a particular algorithm is practical to be used for solving a problem.
 Therefore, for optimizing the maintenance schedule of stochastic deteriorating bridge elements, a genetic algorithm is used to provide robust results with limited computational capability.
 The genetic algorithm effectively avoids local optimal points of the overall maintenance cost function.

-Published in International Journal of Computers and Applications, 2022
+Published in Journal of Experimental & Theoretical Artificial Intelligence, 2022